hamidgasmi/training.computerscience.cloud.aws/README.md

 - It can be configured with alarms:
 	- An alarm can trigger notification through SNS
 - It can present data in a dashboard (Global or Regional)
-- Events delivers a near real-time stream of system events that describe changes in AWS resources
 - For more details:
 	- [How it works](https://www.journaldev.com/27259/amazon-cloudwatch)
 	- [AWS Services That Publish CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html)